semaphoreci/docs/docs/examples/heroku-deployment.md

     pipeline_file: heroku.yml
 ```

-This defines a simple deployment pipeline which can be triggered manually
+This defines a simple deployment pipeline that can be triggered manually
 on every revision on every branch.
 You can generally define as many pipelines
 for a project as you need using a variety of options and conditions.
 For designing custom delivery pipelines, consult the